Joseph Brodsky was born 24 May 1940, and died 28 January 1996.

 - In the business of writing, what one accumulates is not experience but uncertainties.

-- The surest defense against Evil is extreme individualism, originality of thinking, whimsicality, even—if you will—eccentricity.
+- The surest defence against Evil is extreme individualism, originality of thinking, whimsicality, even—if you will—eccentricity.

 Joseph Brodsky was a Russian poet and essayist.
 Expelled from the Soviet Union in 1972, he settled in America with the help of W. H. Auden, and taught at Yale, Cambridge, and Michigan.
 Brodsky was awarded the 1987 Nobel Prize in Literature.
 He was appointed United States Poet Laureate in 1991.
 He is the author of Watermark.